A Replication Strategy for Mobile Opportunistic Networks based on Utility Clustering: Evaluation

-Similar to CnR, DF and COORD, CbR is able to work with virtually any proposed utility metric.
-Clearly, the utility choice impacts performance and therefore the gains of CbR.
-Thus, we use a collection of six well-known utilities, both destination dependent and independent, to assess the performance of CbR.
-More specifically, we use the following utility metrics: \begin{itemize}[leftmargin=0.4cm] \item DestEnc~\cite{DF}: It captures the total number of contacts with a specific node.
-Thus, this is a destination dependent utility. \item Enc~\cite{Greedy,EBR}: This is the destination independent version of DestEnc.
-The metric captures the total number of contacts with all network nodes. \item LTS~\cite{Fresh,UtilSpray}: This is a destination dependent metric receiving values in $[0,1]$.
+Similar to CnR, DF and COORD, CbR is able to work with virtually any utility metric proposed in the literature.
+Clearly, the choice of utility metric impacts performance and therefore the gains of CbR.
+Thus, to assess the performance of CbR, we use a collection of six well-known utilities, both destination dependent and independent, that have been proposed in the context of opportunistic routing algorithms.
+More specifically, we use the following utility metrics: \begin{itemize}[leftmargin=0.4cm] \item DestEnc~\cite{DF}: This utility metric captures the total number of contacts with a specific node.
+Thus, it is a destination dependent utility metric. \item Enc~\cite{Greedy,EBR}: This is the destination independent version of DestEnc.
+The metric captures the total number of contacts with all network nodes. \item LTS~\cite{Fresh,UtilSpray}: This is a destination dependent utility metric receiving values in $[0,1]$.
 It is inversely proportional to the time elapsed since the last contact with the destination. \item Prophet~\cite{Prophet,rfc6693}: It is a destination dependent metric proposed in the context of the well-known PRoPHET algorithm.
 The metric has the transitive property, i.e. it captures the fitness of a node to deliver a message to its destination not only directly but also indirectly. \item SPM~\cite{Friendship}: Social Pressure Metric is destination dependent and captures the friendship between network nodes.
 It depends on the frequency, the longevity and the regularity of past node contacts. \item LastContact~\cite{DF}: This is a destination independent metric expressed as $1/(1+T_{L})$ where $T_{L}$ is the time since the node's last contact with any of the network nodes. \end{itemize}

 Regarding the clustering settings, the analysis of data from real contact traces revealed that using a small value for $K_{max}$ such as 4 is sufficient for capturing reasonable estimates of the number of clusters.
 Furthermore, we used a training period of 50 samples, i.e., $N_{TR}=50$.
 After extensive experimentation, we found that there are no significant performance improvements for greater values.
 Finally, the LVQ learning rate $\alpha$ was set equal to 0.05, i.e., the distance between a newly added value and the center of its cluster is reduced by 5$\%$ by moving the center towards the new value.